 Morikami Museum and Japanese Gardens’ Education Department offers a wide variety of outreach programs for adults and students.
-Outreach programs are designed to promote understanding of Japanese culture through hands-on activities, presentations, and interactive discussions tailored to meet the needs of individual schools, businesses or groups at their own location.
-Some specialty events and programs are presented in collaboration with other cultural and educational organizations.
-Each 45 – 60 minute program is conducted by a knowledgeable speaker who does their best to tailor the program to your requests.
-A modest donation to the museum is requested for each outreach program.
-For further information and bookings, email Lazaret@pbcgov.org or call (561) 233-1329.
+Outreach programs are designed to promote understanding of Japanese culture through hands-on activities, presentations, and interactive discussions tailored to meet the needs of individual schools, businesses, or groups at their own location.
+Each program is conducted by a knowledgeable speaker who does their best to tailor the program to your requests.
+For further information and bookings, contact the Youth & Outreach Coordinator by email at email@example.com or call 561-233-1329.

 Adult Outreach Programs

 For Virtual Outreach procedures, material options, and program costs please contact us as these may vary depending on the selected program.

 – **Origami – Turn flat pieces of paper into three-dimensional works of art! (max.
 20 participants)

 - The Morikami Museum & The Yamato Colony – Learn about the past, present, and future of this unique cultural museum.
 The Yamato Colony, the early 1900’s Japanese settlement in this area, is a popular program for local history buffs.
 Learn about George Morikami and the Yamato Colony’s influence in south Florida.

 - The Anatomy of Japanese Protocol – Why do Japanese bow to one another?
 How does one exchange business cards?
 Learn step-by-step how to effectively communicate with the Japanese and important cultural customs.

 - Japanese Education – How are schools in Japan?
 How different are they from American schools?
 Learn what is unique about their schools and students through an interactive presentation.